Why choose an ESL Teaching Niche?

 Think about the types of students you enjoy working with.
 Do you prefer teaching adults or children?

-Think about which teaching formats you like the most.
+Consider which teaching formats you like the most.
 Do you enjoy teaching one to one, or would you prefer a group dynamic?

 Think about how your niche will impact your work/life balance.
 Do you really want to get up at 4am due to time zone differences between you and your target students?